SsnL/blog/about/index.md

 Hello there!

 I am Tongzhou Wang (also go by the name Simon), a second-year undergraduate student at the great UC Berkeley.
 As a person who enjoys engineering and humanity, I am having fun with my majors, computer science and statistics, as well as my intended minor, philosophy.
-Other than that, I am currently a software intern at Sellegit Inc. I have worked on some small features on website frontend and database.
-Now I am involved in developing an Android app, [Peach](https://play.google.com/store/apps/details?id=peach.fdroid).
+In late 2014, I was a software intern at Sellegit Inc, where I worked on website backend as well as an Android app, [Peach](https://play.google.com/store/apps/details?id=peach.fdroid).
+Currently, I am doing undergraduate research with [Professor Stuart Russell](http://www.cs.berkeley.edu/~russell/) at UC Berkeley.

 My fields of interests include:

 + Artificial intelligence
 + Machine learning
-+ Algorithms
++ Data science
 + Natural language processing
 + Computer vision
 + Information theory